bgoonz/docs-collection/github/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry.md

 ---
 title: Working with the Gradle registry
-intro: 'You can configure Gradle to publish packages to the {% data variables.product.prodname_registry %} Gradle registry and to use packages stored on {% data variables.product.prodname_registry %} as dependencies in a Java project.'
+intro: "You can configure Gradle to publish packages to the {% data variables.product.prodname_registry %} Gradle registry and to use packages stored on {% data variables.product.prodname_registry %} as dependencies in a Java project."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /articles/configuring-gradle-for-use-with-github-package-registry
   - /github/managing-packages-with-github-package-registry/configuring-gradle-for-use-with-github-package-registry